onthebusiness/harelang.org/content/tutorials/introduction.md

       A *slicing expression* is used to "slice" arrays and slices with the `..` operator.
-This creates a new slice which references a subset of the source object, such that `y[2..5]` will produce a slice whose 0th value is the 2nd value of "x" with a length of 5 - 2 = 3.
+This creates a new slice which references a subset of the source object, such that `y[2..5]` will produce a slice whose 0th value is the 2nd value of "y", and whose length is 5 - 2 = 3.
 Slicing does not copy the underlying data, so modifying the items in a slice will modify the underlying array.